Zaytoun Family

 Description

-In 1946, Joseph married Thelma Knuckley, the daughter of Lebanese immigrants from South Carolina.
-Thelma was committed to advocacy and community betterment: she volunteered at Rex Healthcare for decades, and was a tireless advocate for child health.
-Between 1977 and 1985, she was a member of the Governor's Advocacy Committee on Children and Youth; following this, she was a member of the N.C.
-Child Advocacy Institute.
-In the 1990s, Governor Jim Hunt appointed her to the North Carolina Commission on Volunteerism and Community service in the 1990s.
-In recognition of her commitment to volunteerism, Joseph Zaytoun established the Thelma Knuckley Zaytoun Scholarship for nursing education as a gift for their 45th wedding anniversary.
+In 1946, Joseph Zaytoun married Thelma Knuckley, the daughter of Lebanese immigrants from South Carolina.
+Thelma volunteered at Rex Healthcare for decades and advocated for childrens health.
+Between 1977 and 1985, she was a member of the Governor's Advocacy Committee on Children and Youth; following this, she was a member of the North Carolina Child Advocacy Institute.
+In the 1990s, Governor Jim Hunt appointed Thelma to the North Carolina Commission on Volunteerism and Community Service.
+Joseph Zaytoun established the Thelma Knuckley Zaytoun Scholarship for nursing education as a gift for their 45th wedding anniversary.
+Joseph served a four-year term on the North Carolina State Board of Elections beginning in 1961, under Governor Terry Sanford.
+Joseph also served on the Cary Chamber of Commerce and the Cary Cultural Arts Commission.
+He was an instrumental part of the Tryon Palace Commission, which preserved and established Tryon Palace in New Bern from 1977 to 1985, and the Wake County Historic Preservation Commission.
+In 1999, Joseph was awarded the Pro Ecclesia et Pontifice Award from Pope John Paul II.

-The collection consists of photographs, letters, documents, and articles relating to three generations of the Zaytoun family.
+The collection consists of photographs, letters, documents, and articles relating to three generations of the Zaytoun family in New Bern, North Carolina.

 Source